docker/docs/content/guides/docker-concepts/running-containers/publishing-ports.md

     The first `8080` refers to the host port.
 This is the port on your local machine that will be used to access the application running inside the container.
 The second `80` refers to the container port.
 This is the port that the application inside the container listens on for incoming connections.
 Hence, the command binds to port `8080` of the host to port `80` on the container system.

-3. Verify the published port by going to the *Containers* view of the Docker Dashboard
+3. Verify the published port by going to the **Containers** view of the Docker Dashboard.

    ![A screenshot of Docker dashboard showing the published port](images/published-ports.webp?border=true)